nutrition

 Foods that are rich in heme iron include lean meat and seafood.
 Foods that are rich in non-heme iron include nuts, beans, vegetables, and fortified grain products.

-Note: Taking tea can disrupt iron absorption, so you may want to wait a few hours after your meal or supplementation to enjoy your cup of tea.
+Note: Drinking tea can disrupt iron absorption, so you may want to wait a few hours after supplementation to enjoy your nightly cup.

 Iron is a vitally important mineral, supporting your body in many ways.
 Iron deficiency is common, and certain members of the population are especially susceptible to it.
 Iron supplements can be an effective way of treating a deficiency, but should never be taken without first consulting a medical professional.